-Do You have Patience to Create a Great Shot Strategy?
+Do You have the Patience to Create Great Tempo?

-Most golfers I see have no clue what patience is when it comes to shot strategy.
+Most golfers I see have no clue what patience is when it comes to creating tempo or shot strategy.
 I purposely spend time with each of my clients having them understand that there is no way your swing can be patient if the strategy to determine the swing was impatient.

 Patience with your strategy starts with taking a big deep breath before you ever pull a club out of the bag.
 The deep breath clears your mind so you can concentrate on the task at hand, this shot!
 Take some time, but not too much time, to take in the elements of the shot; the lie, the weather conditions, the yardage, the pin placement, and other variable that make this one shot unique.
 Patience includes uniqueness, whether it be in life or golf.
 And each shot is unique.
 Being patient enough to understand each shot’s uniqueness allows you the patience to allow the club to do the work as you execute a patient swing.